Robert-Nickel/scala-texas-holdem/README.md

 - [ ] Side pots, so that if two players with different stacks go all-in, they win different amounts.
 Reason: A player should not be able to win more than what he invested.

 ## Technological
-A CLI version of Texas Holdem using **Scala 3** for the course "Reactive Programming" at HTWG WS20/21.
 Many different aspects of the Scala Programming Language and surrounding libraries are covered, therefore some effort is put onto the technology rather than the game itself.

 You can find the basics (Introduction to Scala, More Scala, Tests, Functional Style and Monads) everywhere around the code.
 The more specific aspects and technologies are linked below: